Eddie Gilbert (wrestler): Continental Wrestling Association (1984–1986)

-Universal Wrestling Federation (1985-1987)
+Universal Wrestling Federation (1985–1987)

-In 1985, Gilbert went to work for Bill Watts at the Universal Wrestling Federation, and adopted the nickname "Hot Stuff".
+In 1985, Gilbert went to work for Bill Watts at the Universal Wrestling Federation (then known as Mid-South Wrestling), and adopted the nickname "Hot Stuff".
 He started a heel stable of wrestlers called "Hot Stuff International, Inc.", consisting of Sting (Blade Runner Sting), Ultimate Warrior (Blade Runner Rock) and Rick Steiner.
 He stole Missy Hyatt from John Tatum in 1986, with his stable being renamed "H & H International, Inc." Iceman Parsons and Dick Murdoch would also join his stable later on at different times as well.
-Sting would eventually leave the stable and feud with them.
+Sting would eventually leave the stable upon turning face and feud with them.
 Eddie also worked as a booker, who came up with the famous Battle of New Orleans angle in late-1987 involving Chris Adams, Terry Taylor, Sting, and himself.
 Following a match in which Taylor defeated Shane Douglas due to interference by both Gilbert and Rick Steiner, Adams told referee Randy Anderson of the interference.
 As Adams pleaded his case with Anderson, Gilbert and Taylor attacked him, and Sting eventually evened the sides.
 The angle eventually spilled outside the ring into the stands, and near the concession area, featuring a huge brawl involving beer kegs, chairs, trash cans, tables, popcorn machines and other objects.
 Gilbert was awarded Best Booker of 1988 by the Wrestling Observer Newsletter.
-He would stay with the Universal Wrestling Federation until the purchase from Jim Crockett Promotions.
+He would stay with the UWF until its purchase by Jim Crockett Promotions in April 1987.

+Jim Crockett Promotions / NWA World Championship Wrestling (1987–1990)

+In May 1987, Gilbert began wrestling for Jim Crockett Promotions (JCP), which had purchased the UWF.
+He brought Hyatt, Heyman and his brother Doug Gilbert with him.
+Eddie teamed with Rick Steiner as the "First Family" to feud with Kevin Sullivan and his Varsity Club.
+He also became involved in a feud with Ric Flair and Barry Windham in which he teamed with Ricky Steamboat and Lex Luger.
+Gilbert was told at one point that he would be a member of the Four Horsemen, which he considered would be the pinnacle of his career, but this did not happen.
+Near the end of his stint there, JCP was renamed World Championship Wrestling (WCW).
+Gilbert left WCW in April 1990.

 Continental Wrestling Federation (1988)

-From there, Gilbert worked in Alabama's Continental Wrestling Federation (CWF), where he reformed Hot Stuff Inc. Gilbert also served as booker, with Paul Heyman as his assistant.
+In May 1988, Gilbert began working for Alabama's Continental Wrestling Federation (CWF), where he reformed Hot Stuff Inc. Gilbert also served as booker, with Paul Heyman as his assistant.
 The CWF was broadcast nationally on the Financial News Network, and Gilbert's creative work was widely praised by wrestling journalists.
-However, Gilbert left due to conflicts with management.
+Gilbert left the CWF in September 1988 due to conflicts with management.

-Jim Crockett Promotions / NWA World Championship Wrestling (1988–1989)

-Gilbert went to the NWA's Jim Crockett Promotions (JCP) -- which had purchased the UWF—and brought Hyatt, Heyman and his brother Doug Gilbert with him.
-Eddie teamed with Rick Steiner to feud with Kevin Sullivan and his Varsity Club.
-He also became involved in a feud with Ric Flair and Barry Windham in which he teamed with Ricky Steamboat and Lex Luger.
-Gilbert was told at one point that he would be a member of the Four Horsemen, which he considered the pinnacle of his career, but this did not happen.
-Near the end of his stint there, JCP was renamed World Championship Wrestling.